catenglaender/marp-presentations/2024/ilias-conf_sept24/toolset-for-building-helpful-pages/presentation.md

 * e.g. Product Development / Lead Generation / Product Line > Consumer Models, Industry Models
 * very human-friendly
 * too many or ambiguous topics can cause confusion
+* what is sub-topic parent-topic? e.g. electronics > handbooks
 * some topics might be relevant to many, others relevant to a few
   * alphabetical sort might not be the best